fusion-flap/flap/docs/content/developers_guide.md

 $ make html
 ```

 from the `docs/` folder under Linux, or using the `make.bat` file under Windows.
+To generate the documentatation on windows run `Miniforge prompt` go the the `docs` directory and switch to the flap environment.

 :::{Note}
 There is no `make` by default on Windows, so the `make.bat` implements the functions of both `make` and `Makefile` in a rudimentary way.
 The `make.bat` must be edited parallel to the `Makefile`, as they are completely independent.